Emilia Sølvsten

 2022

-Choreographically, the work explores the presence of embodied sound and the dominance of staged light, changing the presence of the sculpture as you walk around it move closer or further away from it.
-The audience Is encouraged to investigate the multiple facets and appearances that unfold by movement, presence and patience.
+Choreographically, the work explores the presence of embodied sound and the dominance of staged light, changing the perception of the sculpture as you walk around it, moving closer or further away.
+The audience is encouraged to investigate the multiple facets and appearances that unfold through movement, presence, and patience.

 The Fear of the Scent of the Flower of the Cherry Tree